-The Company incurred acquisition-related costs of approximately \$1.4 million and \$1.5 million, in aggregate, for the year ended March 31, 2018 and 2017, respectively.
-The acquisition-related costs are included in " Amortization of intangible assets and acquisition-related costs " in the consolidated statements of operations.
+The Company incurred acquisition-related costs of approximately \$1.5 million, \$1.7 million and \$1.4 million, in aggregate, for the year ended March 31, 2020, 2019 and 2018, respectively.
+The acquisition-related costs are included in "Amortization of intangible assets and acquisition-related costs" in the consolidated statements of operations.

-Pro forma results of operations for the ASTRO Acquisition, the Jaybird Acquisition and the Saitek Acquisition have not been presented because these acquisitions are not material to the consolidated statements of operations individually or in aggregate.
+Pro forma results of operations for acquisitions completed in fiscal year 2020 and 2019 have not been presented because the effects of these acquisitions are not material to the consolidated statements of operations individually or in aggregate for each year.